Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai-book.md

 Welcome to the comprehensive guide on Physical AI & Humanoid Robotics.
 This book covers four essential modules required to understand and build embodied intelligence systems using modern robotics frameworks and AI integration.

-## Translation Feature

-This documentation includes a powerful translation component that allows you to translate any chapter content to Urdu while preserving technical terms, code blocks, and formatting.
-To use this feature:

-1. Navigate to any chapter
-2. Click the "Translate to Urdu" button
-3. The content will be translated while maintaining all technical accuracy
-4. Click "Switch to English" to return to the original content

-For setup instructions on the translation feature, see the [Translation Setup Guide](./translation-setup.md).

 ## Four Core Modules